eformsignen/eformsignen.github.io/help/chapter7.rst

 Workflow Overview
 ~~~~~~~~~~~~~~~~~

-Workflow A workflow is a document process from its creation to completion.
+A workflow is a document process from its creation to completion.

 The workflow for each template can be set by template managers by going to **Template settings** > **Workflow**.